 E-Bike Use on the Recpath

-Summit County was gathering public input on whether to allow electric bicycles on the Summit County Recreational Pathway System.
+Summit County has conducted a public-input process on whether to allow electric bicycles on the Summit County Recreational Pathway System.

 The Summit County Board of County Commissioners (BOCC) had received numerous comments both for and against allowing e-bikes on the Recpath.
-The BOCC had tasked the Open Space and Trails Department with gathering more feedback from the public about e-bikes to determine whether this use might be appropriate on all, or portions, of the Recpath system.
+In response, the BOCC tasked the Open Space & Trails Department with gathering more feedback from the public about e-bikes to determine whether this use might be appropriate on all, or portions, of the Recpath system.

 At this time, Summit County is only considering e-bike use on paved pathways - not on natural surface trails.

-If you have any questions about this process, please contact Summit County Open Space & Trails Resource Specialist Michael Wurzel at 970-668-4065 or Michael.Wurzel@summitcountyco.gov.
+If you have any questions, comments, or concerns about e-bikes or this this process, please contact Summit County Open Space & Trails Resource Specialist Michael Wurzel at 970-668-4065 or Michael.Wurzel@summitcountyco.gov.

 Thank you for your on-going interest in the Summit County Recreational Pathway System.